Christ is Worthy

 1 Corinthians 15:3-4 "For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures:"

-On the third day, which is now celebrated as Easter Sunday, several women, including Mary Magdalene, went to the tomb and found it empty.
-According to the Gospels, an angel appeared to them and announced that Jesus had risen.
+On the third day, now celebrated as Easter Sunday, the women came to the tomb to anoint Jesus’ body.
+Instead, they found the stone already rolled away.
+The tomb was open, and the body was gone.
+According to the Gospels, angels appeared to them and announced that Jesus had risen.

 Matthew 28:5-6 "And the angel answered and said unto the women, Fear not ye: for I know that ye seek Jesus, which was crucified.
 He is not here: for he is risen, as he said.
 Come, see the place where the Lord lay."